Alina Hrushyna: Career

-In 2022, she won the gold medal in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
+In 2022, Hrushyna won the gold medal in the 57 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.
+She also won the gold medal in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 She won one of the bronze medals in the 57 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 A month later, she also won one of the bronze medals in her event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.

-She won the silver medal in her event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.
+Hrushyna won the silver medal in her event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.
+She won the gold medal in the 57 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.
+She defeated Zhala Aliyeva of Azerbaijan in her gold medal match.

+Hrushyna competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her third match and she did not qualify for the Olympics.
+She also competed at the 2024 World Wrestling Olympic Qualification Tournament in Istanbul, Turkey without qualifying for the Olympics.
+Hrushyna was able to compete at the Olympics as Iryna Kurachkina of Belarus was not invited to compete.
+Hrushyna competed in the women's 57 kg event where she was eliminated in her second match by Helen Maroulis of the United States.
+Maroulis went on to win one of the bronze medals in the event.

+Personal life

+Hrushyna is married to Greco-Roman wrestler Oleksandr Hrushyn.